Cleve Abbott: Early life, education, and military service

+Coaching career

-After mustered out in 1919, Abbott taught at the Kansas Vocational School in Topeka, Kansas.
-In 1923, Abbott accepted a position as Athletic Director, professor and coach at Tuskegee.
+After being mustered out of military service in 1919, Abbott taught at Kansas Industrial and Educational Institute—later known as Kansas Technical Institute—in Topeka, Kansas.
+In 1923, Abbott accepted a position as athletic director, professor, and coach at Tuskegee.
 Abbott was the eighth head football coach for the Tuskegee University Golden Tigers located in Tuskegee, Alabama and he held that position for 32 seasons, from 1923 until 1954.
 Abbott earned the respect of his peers through his team's performance and by participating in national committees for the selection of "all-American" players at the collegiate level.

 He was the first African-American member of USA Track and Field Board circa 1940 and the first African-American member of the US Olympic Committee in 1946.
 He coached the first African-American Olympic champion, Alice Coachman (1948 high jump), and the second, Mildred McDaniel (1956 high jump).

+Personal life, death, and legacy
-He was married to Jessie Harriette Scott (March 23, 1897, Des Moines, Iowa – August 12, 1982, Tuskegee, Alabama) and had had a daughter, Jessie Ellen Abbott.

-Abbott died on April 17, 1955, in Tuskegee, Alabama.
+Abbott was married to Jessie Abbott (1897–1982), and had had a daughter, Jessie Ellen Abbott.
+He died on April 14, 1955, at the Veterans Administration Hospital in Tuskegee.

-Cleveland Abbott was inducted into the South Dakota Hall of Fame in September 2018.
+Abbott was inducted into the South Dakota Hall of Fame in September 2018.